KoKoLates/Flowers-Tracker/README.md

-# eustoma_tracker
+# flowers tracker
-A tracker and counter for eustoma grandiflorum flowers with YOLOv4 and Deep SORT.
+A tracker and counter for Eustoma Grandiflorum flowers by using `YOLOv4` and `Deep SORT`.